John Robert de Laeter: Scientific career

 De Laeter began teaching in 1957 at the Perth Technical College.
-While teaching at Bunbury High School in the late 1950s, de Laeter attended a science teachers' conference in Sydney, where he described the following:
+While teaching at Bunbury High School in the late 1950s, de Laeter attended a science teachers' conference in Sydney; he later described his experience there:

 I heard two of the world's experts battling it out on how the universe began – the Big Bang Theory versus Steady State Cosmology.
 It inspired me and I decided there and then to go back to university and do a PhD in physics and get involved in these astrophysical questions.

-Further University studies culminated in a thesis on the isotopic composition of terrestrial and meteoritic tin and a PhD in 1966.
-After researching nuclear physics at McMaster University in Canada on a National Research Council of Canada Fellowship, de Laeter returned to Australia in 1968 as inaugural head of the Department of Physics at West Australian Institute of Technology (the predecessor of Curtin University).
+Further university studies culminated in a thesis on the isotopic composition of terrestrial and meteoritic tin and a PhD in 1966.
+After researching nuclear physics at McMaster University in Canada on a National Research Council of Canada Fellowship, de Laeter returned to Australia in 1968 as inaugural head of the Department of Physics at the West Australian Institute of Technology (now Curtin University).

 De Laeter's scientific interests were broad, but centred on the application of mass spectrometry techniques in cosmochemistry and nuclear physics.
 He is credited with refining the isotopic composition and atomic weight measurements of elements, including antimony, barium, tin and ytterbium.
-This work also lead to mass spectrometric investigations of the Oklo natural nuclear reactor to better understand the diffusion and retentivity of various fission products in the context of managing man-made nuclear waste.
-From 1980, De Laeter was elected in the IUPAC Commission on Isotopic Abundances and Atomic Weights (CIAAW), serving as the Secretary of the Commission from 1984 to 1987 and as its chairman from 1988 to 1991.
-In 1984, he authored the "CIAAW Technical Guidelines" manual, which still serves as a reference for adopting new atomic weight values by the Commission.
+This work also led to mass spectrometric investigations of the Oklo natural nuclear reactor to better understand the diffusion and retentivity of various fission products in the context of managing man-made nuclear waste.
+From 1980, de Laeter was selected by the International Union of Pure and Applied Chemistry to serve on the Commission on Isotopic Abundances and Atomic Weights (CIAAW), serving as the Secretary of the commission from 1984 to 1987 and as its Chairman from 1988 to 1991.
+In 1984, he authored the CIAAW Technical Guidelines manual, which still serves as a reference for adopting new atomic weight values by the CIAAW.

-Recognising the application of mass spectrometry methods to geology in the 1970s and 1980s, de Laeter also established a series of projects with the Geological Survey of Western Australia and the University of Western Australia to develop geochronology capabilities based on the rubidium–strontium, samarium–neodymium and uranium–lead decay schemes.
-These projects produced a series of publications that established the geochronological framework of Western Australian geology, for example in the Pilbara Craton and establishing the extreme age of the Narryer gneiss terrane of the Yilgarn craton.
+Recognising the application of mass spectrometry methods to geology in the 1970s and 1980s, de Laeter also established a series of projects with the Geological Survey of Western Australia and the University of Western Australia to develop geochronology capabilities based on the rubidium–strontium decay, samarium–neodymium decay and uranium–lead decay schemes.
+These projects produced a series of publications that established the geochronological framework of western Australian geology, for example in the Pilbara craton; and establishing the extreme age of the Narryer gneiss terrane of the Yilgarn craton.